custom-components/zaptec/README.md

 charger in the attributes of the `<name> Charger` diagnostics sensor.
 If you rely on this information, it can be retrieved using [Templates](#templates)

+The permanent cable lock has been changed to a Switch entity (from `lock.*_permanent_cable_lock` to `switch.*_permanent_cable_lock`).
+This is to conform to the HA convention that the Lock entity type should only be used for physical locks that's used to enter the house.

 ## Changes from older versions <0.7.0